Wealth Inequality = Investment Opportunities

 Wealth inequality may be a problem from a societal perspective, but it also creates investment opportunities.

 What asset classes are going to benefit in the future from growing wealth at the top?
-Beachfront real estate, NY City / San Francisco real estate, exotic cars, art and collectibles are all surging in value along with the wealth of those who buy such assets.
+Beachfront real estate, NY City real estate, exotic cars, expensive watches, art and collectibles are all surging in value along with the wealth of those who buy such assets.

 What stocks can you buy that benefit from growing affluence?
-Louis Vuitton (LVMUY), Richemont (CFRUY), and Nordstom (JWN) are a few of our favorite investable luxury brands.
+Louis Vuitton (LVMUY), Richemont (CFRUY), and Tesla (TSLA) are a few investable luxury brands.
 To a lesser degree, Apple, Disney, and Hain also tie in well with this investment theme.

 Don’t feel bad if you do not have $100 million.
 I realize that most unhappiness is caused by comparison (or maybe by just being too young).
 A study once concluded that peak happiness is when you are doing just a bit better than your neighbor.
-I am not sure how much your neighbor has, but global median income is less than $10,000 a year and 70% of the world’s population has less than $10,000 in assets.
-So, if you are reading this newsletter, I am pretty sure you are rich by most definitions.
+I am not sure how much your neighbor has, but the median net worth of Americans between 65 and 74 years old is about $266,070 (2019) and the median net worth of Americans with a college degree was $308,800.
+So, if you are reading this article, there is a good chance you are rich by most definitions.

 So, congratulations on being rich, even if it doesn’t always feel like it.